 4. Set and stick to your goals

 During these uncertain times, it’s easy to fall into the trap of excessive short-term thinking.
-Schedule some time to plan-ahead your workload for the following weeks and months, and even for September when children return to schools.
+Schedule some time to plan your workload for the following weeks and months, even for September when children return to school.

-Working from home can often make the days and weeks feel like they blend into one, which is why it’s important to set clear tasks each day and establish clear responsibilities that will be completed each day.
-One simple way of doing this is by utilising online tools such as Trello and Asana, which provide platforms for personal to-do-lists and can help improve your organisation.
+Working from home can often make the days and weeks feel like they blend into one, which is why it's essential to set precise tasks each day and establish clear responsibilities to complete each day.
+A straightforward way of doing this is by utilising online tools such as Trello and Asana, which provide platforms for personal to-do lists and can help improve your organisation.

 7. Ask for support when needed

-While remote working, many people can get used to minimal interaction and often feel the need to tackle certain tasks on their own.
-It’s important to remember that your colleagues are in the same situation and are still available for help, therefore continue to remain in regular contact and ask for help when needed, which includes the team at CRB Cunninghams.
+While remote working, many people can get used to minimal interaction and often feel the need to tackle specific tasks independently.
+It's important to remember that your colleagues are in the same situation and are still available for help; therefore, continue to remain in regular contact and ask for help when needed, which includes the team at CRB Cunninghams.

-Business at CRBC will continue as normal, therefore whether you require help from customer service, sales, research and development or marketing, we’re just a phone call or email away.
+Business at CRBC will continue as usual; therefore, whether you require help from customer service, sales, research and development or marketing, we're just a phone call or email away.

 8. Foster relationships

-By maintaining regular verbal and written communication and ensuring everyone knows that you’re still available in the same way that you would be if you were school/office-based, important relationships can still be maintained.
+Professionals can maintain meaningful relationships by establishing regular verbal and written communication and ensuring everyone knows that you're still available as you were when you were school/office-based.

-To ensure that your transition from working in the office/school to home is as seamless as possible, make sure that you’re set up with the right technology as soon as possible.
-This includes a laptop, monitor and keyboard (if necessary), phone system, access to the relevant serves, and of course, connection to your Wi-Fi.
+To ensure that your transition from working in the office/school to home is as seamless as possible, make sure that you're set up with the right technology as soon as possible.
+Essential working from home systems includes a laptop, monitor and keyboard (if necessary), phone system, access to the relevant services, and of course, connection to your Wi-Fi.

 10. Set aside time for virtual socialising

-Coronavirus has thrown many of us into a state of uncertainty, however, with the ability to work from home and business at CRB Cunninghams continuing as normal, maintaining a productive working from home routine can be simple and straightforward.
+Coronavirus has thrown many of us into a state of uncertainty.
+However, with the ability to work from home, maintaining a productive working from home routine can be straightforward.
 For more resources, visit our blog and stay tuned for upcoming webinars!